jmastic/jmastic.github.io/resume.md

 ### Leadership
 Promoted to lead engineering teams based on strong technical and leadership skills; Experience managing diverse software development teams and projects with aggressive timelines in Agile and startup environments
 ### Software Development
-Over 10 years of professional experience developing applications with a diverse front end toolbox, including React.js, BackboneJS, HTML5, and CSS3
+Over ten years of professional experience developing applications with a diverse technical skill set, across all stages of the SDLC
 ### Education
 Bachelor’s degree in Computer Science, Eastern Michigan University